denten-books/plain-text/1-device.md

 "seen" and scanned previously [@turing_computable_1937, 231].
 Its initial configuration---the arrangement of tape and scanning apparatus---plus the scanned symbol determines its behavior.
-The scanned symbol becomes a part of machine "memory."
-Today we could say that the mechanism transforms "software" into "hardware" and the other way around.
+The scanned symbol becomes a part of machine "memory," whereby symbols are translated into machine states.
+Today we would say that the mechanism transforms "software" into "hardware" and the other way around.

 We imagine then a device not unlike a telegraph or a film projector, which ingests reels of tape.
 Unlike telegraphs or film projectors, the ingested